 Royal Holloway, University of London

-“Luce Choules is an artist at the forefront of re-imagining traditional fieldwork by exploring both physical and emotional geographies through her collaborations with map-makers, writers and explorers in the landscapes where she lives, works and explores herself.”
+“Luce Choules is an artist at the forefront of re-imagining traditional fieldwork by exploring both physical and emotional geographies through [their] collaborations with map-makers, writers and explorers in the landscapes where [they] live, work and explore [themself].”

 Shane Winser, Expeditions and Fieldwork